robang74/tinycore-editor/README.md

 Despite everything above, this is a great teaching tool because kept the aim, its redesign implies being able to cope with legacy systems, and trust me: there are a lot of legacy systems out there in the real world that requires a progressive redesign because the companies which rely on them are not willing to invest into a brand new alternative.

 From this point of view, it is an opportunity to learn skills for a real-world specific market segment: scrum/agile development VS scrum/agile redesign.
-Both are progressive and deliverable-based ways of working and continuosly bringing value.
+Both are progressive and deliverable-based ways of working and continuously bring value.
 The main difference is the starting point.

 Finally, we learned that things can work despite an ill-or-none-at-all design.